glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 ## Conclusions

-The Bivariate Normal distribution is widely used because it provides a simple model of correlated random variables.
-It is interesting to study because it is modeled as a linear transform of independent {% katex %}\textbf{Normal}(0, 1){% endkatex %}
+The Bivariate Normal distribution provides a simple model of correlated random variables.
+It is interesting to study because it is modeled as a linear transform of independent
-random variables that can serve as an introduction to the concepts used in application of transformations to multivariate integrals.
+{% katex %}\textbf{Normal}(0, 1){% endkatex %} random variables that can serve as an introduction to the concepts used in transformations of multivariate integrals.
-Here the background needed to understand transformations of multivariate integrals was developed by starting with a discussion of the interpretation of the vector cross product as an area.
-This idea was then applied to the derivation of the Jacobian Matrix for an arbitrary multivariate transformation of differential area elements.
-Next, the transformation used to define the Bivariate Normal distribution was introduced and applied do a distribution of two independent {% katex %}\textbf{Normal}(0, 1){% endkatex %} random variables.
-The Jacobian matrix was next computed and the Bivariate Normal PDF derived.
-A matrix form of the Bivariate Normal PDF based the idea of the [Covariance Matrix](https://en.wikipedia.org/wiki/Covariance_matrix) was introduced and shown to be equivalent to the linear transform version first discussed.
-The covariance matrix for more easily extends to higher dimensions.
+Here the background needed to understand transformations of bivariate integrals was developed by starting with a discussion of the interpretation of the vector cross product as an area.
+This idea was then applied to the derivation of the Jacobian Matrix for an arbitrary bivariate transformation of differential area elements.
+Next, the transformation used to define the Bivariate Normal distribution was introduced and applied to a distribution of two independent {% katex %}\textbf{Normal}(0, 1){% endkatex %} random variables.
+The Jacobian matrix was then computed and the Bivariate Normal PDF derived.
+A matrix form of the Bivariate Normal PDF based the covariance matrix was introduced and shown to be equivalent to the linear transform version first discussed.
+The covariance matrix more easily extends to higher dimensions.
 The linear transform used to define the Bivariate Normal PDF introduced five parameters.
-It was next shown that these parameters are the means, {% katex %}\mu_{u}, \mu_{v}{% endkatex %}, variance, {% katex %}\sigma_{u}, \sigma_{v}{% endkatex %} and correlation coefficient,
+It was next shown that these parameters are the means,
+{% katex %}\mu_{u},\ \mu_{v}{% endkatex %}, variance, {% katex %}\sigma_{u},\ \sigma_{v}{% endkatex %}
+and correlation coefficient, {% katex %}\gamma{% endkatex %}, of the distribution.
+The conditional distributions were also discussed.
-{% katex %}\gamma{% endkatex %}, of the distribution.
-This was followed by a derivation of the conditional distributions which are useful in simulations.
-The change in shape of the distribution was then investigated by evaluating limits for the PDF contours that included {% katex %}\gamma\to 0{% endkatex %}, {% katex %}\gamma\to \pm 1{% endkatex %},
+The change in shape of the distribution as the parameters were varied was then investigated by evaluating limits for the PDF contours that included {% katex %}\gamma\to 0{% endkatex %},
-{% katex %}\sigma_{v}/\sigma_{u}\to 1{% endkatex %}, {% katex %}\sigma_{v}/\sigma_{u}\to 0{% endkatex %} and
+{% katex %}\gamma\to \pm 1{% endkatex %}, {% katex %}\sigma_{v}/\sigma_{u}\to 1{% endkatex %},
+{% katex %}\sigma_{v}/\sigma_{u}\to 0{% endkatex %} and
 {% katex %}\sigma_{v}/\sigma_{u}\to \infty{% endkatex %}.
-This was followed by numerically investigating the convergence to these limits using a parametric form of the equation defining the PDF contours.
+This was followed by numerically investigating the convergence to these limits using a parametric form of the PDF contour equation.
 The last topic discussed was the variation of the linear coordinate transformation with the distribution parameters.
-It was shown that resulting changes in area of transformed area elements were described by the Jacobian.
+It was shown that resulting changes in transformed area elements were accounted for by the Jacobian.